 In general, violent crimes are those in which a person inflicts or attempts to inflict harm on another.
-They are serious offenses and often charged as felonies.
+They are serious offenses and are often charged as felonies.
 A conviction can result in incarceration, probation, and/or fines.
-It can also leave a severe mark on an individual’s criminal record, resulting in life altering challenges for his or her future.
+It can also leave a severe mark on an individual’s criminal record, resulting in life-altering challenges for his or her future.
 If you’re facing a violent crime accusation, waste no time in securing trusted legal representation for your case.

 At the Law Offices of Greg Rosenfeld, P.A., our West Palm Beach violent crimes attorneys have extensive experience and is highly recognized in the legal field.
 Attorney Greg Rosenfeld has received an AV Preeminent® Rating by Martindale-Hubbell®, which is the highest rating possible, and has been selected to the Florida Rising Stars list from 2016 through 2021.
 He is also a member of The National Trial Lawyers: Top 40 Under 40.
 When you turn to us, you will receive the counsel you need to defend your case.

 What are Considered Violent Crimes in Florida?

 As mentioned earlier, a physical offense against another person is considered a violent crime.
 Florida has many laws prohibiting such conduct.

 Violent crimes include, but are not limited to: